Victor-Caceres/headcount-ai/README.md

 - **roster** — active agents and AHT by region (NAMER, EMEA, APAC)
 - **projected_tickets** — next month ticket volume by region

 The formula engine and Claude orchestration are fully decoupled from the data source via a `get_model_data()` abstraction in `db.py`.
-Swapping to a production model with hundreds of rows requires changing one function.
+The routing step determines which regions and tables to fetch on a per-question basis — the system never blindly pulls the full dataset.

 ---